jitendergr/cordova-plugin-allow-backup/README.md

 cordova plugin add cordova-plugin-allow-backup
 ```

-If you want to set the property to `true` use the `BACKUP` environment value.
+If you want to set the property to `true` use the `ALLOW_BACKUP` environment value.

 ```
-cordova plugin add cordova-plugin-allow-backup --variable BACKUP=true
+cordova plugin add cordova-plugin-allow-backup --variable ALLOW_BACKUP=true
 ```